 Given the instant visibility SevOne provided for the packet capture estate, the firm engaged in a larger PoC to determine suitability for a global solution.

 “Our biggest issue was that we were never able to see all our metrics on a single screen,” said the Technology Director, Global Network Services.
 “SevOne changed that.”
 SevOne was brought in to initially monitor 32,000 network devices and 3,000 flow interfaces.

 Business Benefits and Results

-Granular monitoring: The team hated that their incumbent tool from the leading networking monitoring provider could not provide granular polling at scale and they weren’t able to see what was happening between each five-minute poll.
+- Granular monitoring: The team was frustrated their legacy monitoring tool could not provide granular polling at scale and they weren’t able to see what was happening between each five-minute poll.
 With SevOne, they set up 9,100 interfaces and 3,700 CPUs at 60/180 second granularity to monitor interface utilization/errors and discards, CPU stats, latency, and QoS.

 - Detecting DDoS before service is impacted: The institution set up dashboards for at-a-glance visualization of 70 pieces of DMZ infrastructure across multiple data centers to monitor for DDoS attacks.
 This allowed operations to identify the beginnings of a DDoS attack versus back-end slow downs.
 In the first 6 months of deploying, the firm averted 12 P1 DDoS and security issues through early identification.
 As an unintended result, the team was also able to empirically prove that business day load testing was impacting production performance and they changed processes accordingly.

 The SevOne Data Platform provided the end-to-end visibility the team needed to assure its infrastructure and provide a quality experience for its end users.